YDK-Solutions/ydk/README.md

 ### Fourth step: Writing your first app

 Now, you can start creating apps based on the models in your bundle.
 Assuming you generated a python bundle, the models will be available for importing in your app under `ydk.models.<name-of-your-bundle>`.
 See [ydk-py-samples](https://github.com/CiscoDevNet/ydk-py-samples#a-hello-world-app) for examples.
+Also refer to the [documentation](http://ydk.cisco.com/py/docs/developer_guide.html).

 ### Documentation